 What we don’t: Unsurprisingly, the high-volume fit impacts power transfer.

-Riding in a performance boot doesn’t have to be uncomfortable, as proven by K2’s BFC W 95.
+Riding in a performance boot doesn’t have to be uncomfortable, as proven by K2’s BFC 95.
 If you’ve got wide feet, large calves, or simply like a bit more room for your toes to relax and splay, the BFC (short for “Built for Comfort”) could be just the ticket.
 With a 103-millimeter last, this boot is roomy enough for almost any foot shape but doesn’t come with any major sacrifices in performance.
-The women’s model is available in three flexes from 75 to 105, though we like the moderately stiff 95 best for its effective balance of forgiveness and precision.
+The women’s model is available in four flexes from 75 to 105, though we like the moderately stiff 95 best for its effective balance of forgiveness and precision.
+There is also a BOA closure model available for the 95 and 105 flex options to ease customizing tightness if you're willing to spend up.
 The boot’s TPU shell and cuff can be heat-molded for a custom fit, and its four aluminum buckles are glove-friendly and provide a secure, even cinch around the entire foot.
-Finally, the BFC’s GripWalk soles and walk mode capability ensure that the walk to après will be just as smooth as your turns.
+Finally, the BFC’s GripWalk soles ensure that the walk to après will be just as smooth as your turns.

-The BFC series is made with high-volume feet in mind, intended to provide a high-performance option for those who don’t fit into the standard mold.
-As such, we’d point skiers with narrow or low-volume feet toward K2’s Anthem 95 or Anthem 105 below, which come in at a similar price point (the Anthem 95 is $100 more than the BFC W 95 here) and offer a similarly great balance between comfort and performance in a narrower, 100-millimeter last.
-Finally, it’s worth noting that the softer, 85-flex boot in the BFC series does not include a walk mode, so intermediate skiers who want that feature should go with the slightly stiffer 95 model.
+The BFC series is made with high-volume feet in mind, intending to provide a high-performance option for those who don’t fit into the standard mold.
+That being said, while the K2 BFC provides excellent comfort, some performance is lost due to less power transfer from the fit.
+The Dynafit Radical Pro below is only compatible with MNC bindings (causing it to rank lower), but it has the same 103-millimeter last, and testers felt it performed much better.
+And for skiers with narrow or low-volume feet, we'd suggest K2’s Anthem 95 or Anthem 105 below, which come in at a similar price point ($500 and $600, respectively) and offer a similarly great balance between comfort and performance in a narrower, 100-millimeter last.

 Best Women’s All-Mountain Boot with Walk Mode